-The ultimate decision-making body of the council is the Full Council which is made up of 42 elected councillors.
-Decisions on the setting of the council's budget and adoption of key strategies are taken by the Full Council.
-Key decisions which are those with a significant impact are made by the council's Cabinet.
-The current Cabinet is made up of 8 Elected Members, including the Leader and Deputy Leader of the council.
+The ultimate decision-making body of the Council is the Full Council which is made up of 42 elected councillors.
+Decisions on the setting of the Council's budget and adoption of key strategies are taken by the Full Council.
+Key decisions which are those with a significant impact are made by the Council's Cabinet.
+The current Cabinet is made up of 8 Elected Members, including the Leader and Deputy Leader of the Council.
 Each cabinet member has responsibility and individual decision making powers for a 'portfolio' of particular services.

 There is a process of overview and scrutiny to make sure that Councillors are fully accountable for decisions.
-This process allows Elected Members who are not on the Cabinet to act as a check and balance to the council's decision makers and to contribute to the development of future policies and strategies that will help improve services for local people.
+This process allows Elected Members who are not on the Cabinet to act as a check and balance to the Council's decision makers and to contribute to the development of future policies and strategies that will help improve services for local people.

-The Audit and Governance committee continues to have the responsibility to monitor the council's financial controls as well as its risk management, anti-fraud and partnership governance arrangements.
+The Audit and Governance committee continues to have the responsibility to monitor the Council's financial controls as well as its risk management, anti-fraud and partnership governance arrangements.

 North East Lincolnshire Council have an established Health and Wellbeing board tasked with joining up commissioning and services across the NHS, social care, public health and voluntary sector to benefit local people.
-In support of this aim, the council has also entered into an innovative 'Union' arrangement with the North East Lincolnshire Clinical Commissioning Group during 2017/2018 which will lead to a more efficient and effective working relationship with the health sector and make best use of the range of skills and capacity in both organisations.
-Governance arrangements which will oversee this Union arrangement will be fully established during 2018/2019.
+In support of this aim, the Council has a close working relationship with North East Lincolnshire Clinical Commissioning Group to ensure an efficient and effective working relationship with the health sector and make best use of the range of skills and capacity in both organisations.